Physical processes in protoplanetary disks

 For protoplanetary disks the stellar magnetic field can have a dominant influence on the disk close to the star \cite{konigl91}.
 The simplest magnetic geometry involves a dipolar stellar magnetic field that is aligned with the stellar rotation axis and perpendicular to the disk plane.
 The unperturbed field then has a vertical component at the disk surface,

-In the presence of a disk,the vertical field will thread the disk gas be distorted by differential rotation between the Keplerian disk and the star.
+In the presence of a disk, the vertical field will thread the disk gas and be distorted by differential rotation between the Keplerian disk and the star.
 The differential rotation twists the field lines that couple the disk to the star, generating an azimuthal field component at the disk surface $B_\phi$ and a magnetic torque per unit area (counting both upper and lower disk surfaces),

 Computing the perturbed field accurately is hard (for simulation results see, e.g. \cite{romanova12}), but it is easy to identify the qualitative effect that it has on the disk.
-Defining the co-rotation radius $r_{\rm co}$ as the radius where the field lines have the same angular velocity as that of Keplerian gas in the disk,
+For a star with rotation period $P$, we define the co-rotation radius $r_{\rm co}$ as the radius where the field lines have the same angular velocity as that of Keplerian gas in the disk,

-there are two regions of star-disk magnetic interaction: \begin{itemize} \item Interior to co-rotation ($r < r_{\rm co}$) the disk gas has a greater angular velocity than the field lines.
+There are then two regions of star-disk magnetic interaction: \begin{itemize} \item Interior to co-rotation ($r < r_{\rm co}$) the disk gas has a greater angular velocity than the field lines.
 Field lines that link the disk and the star here are dragged forward by the disk, and exert a braking torque that removes angular momentum from the disk gas. \item Outside co-rotation ($r > r_{\rm co}$) the disk gas has a smaller angular velocity than the field lines.
 The field lines are dragged backward by the disk, and there is a positive torque on the disk gas. \end{itemize} Young stars are typically rapid rotators \cite{bouvier14}, so the co-rotation radius lies in the inner disk.
 For $P = 7$~days, for example, the co-rotation radius around a Solar mass star is at $r_{\rm co} \simeq 15 \ R_\odot$ or 0.07~AU.